 - Average percent correct shows the student's overall average for all Reading Practice Quizzes, Article Quizzes, and Other Reading Quizzes, passed and failed.
 Under the student's percentage, you'll see the goal.
 If the student's average is above the goal for the marking period, you'll see a green arrow pointing up ; if it is below the goal, you'll see a red arrow pointing down .

 - Average book level shows the student's average level for passed Reading Practice, Article Quizzes, and Other Reading Quizzes.
-The heading shows whether you are seeing this level as an ATOS book level or a Lexile®, which is determined by the Lexile® Goals preference.
+The heading shows whether you are seeing this level as an ATOS book level or a Lexile®* level, which is determined by the Lexile® Goals preference.
 Below the student's level, you'll see the goal, then the student's Zone of Proximal Development or Lexile® Range.
 As with the average percent correct, a green arrow means the student's average is above the goal, and a red arrow means the student's average is below the goal.

 If you want to edit the student's goals for a marking period, select Edit Goal to the right of the goals.